Thomas Bedford Bolitho: Family life

 He married, at the age of 58, Frances Jane Carus-Wilson in Truro Cathedral on 9 December 1893 – The Cornishman devoted a whole page to a report of the ceremonies.
 They had a daughter, Mary (1894–1977).
 He died, aged 80, on 22 May 1915 in Penzance.
 His estate was valued at £550,038 gross.

 There is a portrait by Camille Silvy in the National Portrait Gallery.

 His cousin, Thomas Robins Bolitho, (1840-1925), was an English banker, who served as High Sheriff of Cornwall in 1890.

 Trewidden Gardens

 Bolitho continued his father's work in the garden at the family home of Trewidden, two miles west of Penzance.
 In particular, he filled the old opencast mine with tree ferns (Dicksonia antarctica) newly imported from Australia.
 This is now known as the Tree Fern Dell, which has been described as the best stand of tree ferns in the northern hemisphere.
 Following the death of her husband in 1955, Bolitho's daughter, Mary Williams, returned to Trewidden and took over the garden.
-Alverne Bolitho (b.
-1961), a cousin of Mary Williams, inherited the property when she died and has developed it into a popular tourist attraction.
+Alverne Bolitho (born 1961), a cousin of Mary Williams, inherited the property when she died and has developed it into a popular tourist attraction.